 The great thing with PVC is that it can be easily and quickly heat welded.
 No gluing required.
 Heat welding PVC is so easy and effective you can even do it yourself with roller and a heat gun.
 The process was invented in 1948 in France by SEVY, the company that went on to become Sevylor.
 They produced an inflatable PVC bath that became a hit in post-war austerity France and since that day Sevylor has never looked back.
 Though some paddlers have.

 In environmental terms, PVC has become a bit of a dirty word which is why Gumotex and Grabner make such a song and dance about their IKs not being made from PVC.
 Apparently toxic chemicals like DEHP (below) leach out of the material and it degrades internally over time.
-This outgassing is what gives PVC it’s distinctive plasticy smell.
+This outgassing is what gives PVC its distinctive plasticy smell.

 It’s staggering to note the lengths that boat makers like Ally Canoe, Pakboat, Sea Eagle and even Aire will go to not to mention ‘PVC‘ by name.
 They will just describe hull material as ‘1100 Decitex Reinforced’ or ‘Base Fabric Denier 650/1000’, but meantime the bladder cells (see below) are proudly identified as urethane.
-But PVC it is and so all US vendors must post a warning above if they dare sell PVC products in the Sunshine State.
+But PVC it is, and so all US vendors must post the warning below if they dare sell PVC products in the Sunshine State.
 Will using a PVC IK make you ill?
 It’s extremely unlikely but Californian environmental law – the strictest in the US – insists on the warning.

 So, Rubber or Plastic?